adrianomars/TurretXY/README.md

 > This is the code used for printing the ADC processed/unprocessed readings

+#### Using the display
+Once the display was working, it was used to test and debug code since it could display values similar to printf.
+It was also much easier to code the displayFunction by visually understanding what the code was doing.

 ### Results
 #### GPIO, Alternate Function Registers, and enabled Peripherals